-Any supporter who has been lucky enough to see a touring side vs your club will understand the excitement and euphoria that this brings.
+Any rugby league supporter who has been lucky enough to see a touring side against your club will understand the excitement and euphoria that this brings.
 Add to that a game under the lights, and not just any game, but the visit of the all-conquering Australian Kangaroos, and the Boulevard ground packed to the rafters, and you have all the makings of a classic.

 And a classic it was.
-I am using my time machine and my rose-coloured spectacles to travel back to a dark, cold night in November 1982 when two classic kits made battle on the most iconic ground ever.
-The famous Black and White irregular hoops vs the Green and Gold of Australia.
-Hull packed with internationals playing against the might of the 24-game touring Kangaroo side.
-Hull fans getting their first glimpse of a player who was soon to become a club legend, a player with long blonde locks who stole the hearts and minds of most black and whites that night.
+I am using my time machine and my rose-coloured spectacles to travel back to a dark, cold night in November 1982 when two classic kits made battle at the most iconic ground ever.
+The famous Black and White irregular hoops against the Green and Gold of Australia.
+Hull packed with internationals themselves playing against the might of the 24-game touring Kangaroo side.
+Hull fans getting their first glimpse of a player who was soon to become a club legend, a player with long blonde locks who stole the hearts and minds of all black and whites that night.
 His name was Peter Sterling.

 Both teams were littered with stars.
 Australia boasted the best half back partnership I have ever seen, with the great Brett Kenny lining up alongside Sterling.
 They had a man mountain in the centre called Mal Meninga, a powerhouse prop forward in Les Boyd who that night thought all he had to do to intimidate was to glare, how wrong he was, well done Crooksy.
 They had two second row forwards of Wayne Pearce and John Reddy and someone on the bench called Wally Lewis.
 Not to be outdone the Hull side also had internationals throughout with our three Kiwis, Gary Kemble, Dane O’Hara and James Leuluai.
 We also had England internationals Mick Crane and Lee Crooks and two warhorses in Paul Rose and Mick Harrison.
 The Hull team assembled under then coach Arthur Bunting was so strong that we even had key players missing, but still packed a punch.